meadsteve/meadsteve.github.io/_posts/2023-09-01-typed-python-prefer-sequence-over-list.markdown

 ---

 ## What am I talking about?
-This will be a short post on why I try and default to writing the following:
+I've been working with type hints for a few years now in python.
+Over time I've noticed certain patterns evolving in my code.
+This will be a short post on one of them.
+It's a small pattern where I try and be more precise in what I require or accept as a function input.
+Or more specifically why I try and default to writing the following:

 ```python
 from typing import Sequence